 Under the Federal Hazardous Substances (FHSA) Act and Poison Prevention Packaging Act (PPPA), hazardous consumer products may be toxic, corrosive, an irritant, a strong sensitizer, flammable, combustible, or any combination of the above.
 CPSC (Consumer Product Safety Commission) regulations for labeling requirements include a signal word, an affirmative statement of the principal hazard, precautionary measures, first aid instructions, and handling and storage statements.
 The language used is not formally prescribed.
 However, the CPSC has special labeling requirements for products containing specific substances, such as diethylene glycol at 10% or more by weight.
 The list can be found in 16CFR 1500.14.

 The most prominent difference between the two countries’ consumer labeling regulations is the requirement for bilingual (French and English) labeling in Canada.
 CPSC includes a category for chronic hazards such as sensitizers and carcinogens, whereas CCCR 2001 does not.
 The two regulations also calculate type size differently.
 CCCR 2001 also uses a variety of symbols, compared to the one (skull and crossbones) used by CPSC.

 Can I Combine The Two Into A Single US and Canadian Label?

 Yes…but it is often extremely difficult due to the differences mentioned above, and therefore not advised.
 US consumers are not familiar with the Canadian consumer hazard symbols, and this may be a cause of confusion.
-A non-hazardous product which will require no hazard language or symbols may be combined.
+A non-hazardous product that will require no hazard language or symbols may be combined.
 However, there is typically not enough space for a consumer label to be compliant in both countries due to the Canadian language requirements.